Multitask Soft Option Learning: METHOD

-Term \circled{2} softly enforces similarity between option posteriors across tasks and updates the prior towards the `average' posterior.
-It also encourages the master policy to pick the most \emph{specialized} option whose posteriors across all tasks are most similar.
-In other words, the master policy $q_{\phi_i}^H$ is encouraged to pick option $z_t$ which maximizes $r_i$, but minimizes term \circled{2} by picking the option $z_t$ for which prior $p_\theta^L$ and posterior $q_{\phi_i}^L$ are the most similar.
-Because the prior is the average posterior, this rewards the master policy to pick the most specialized option (that still achieves high reward).
-As discussed in more detail in \cref{sec:local_minima}, this allows us to escape the local optimization minima that hard options face in multitask learning, while still having fully specialized options after training.
+Because \cref{eq:full_reg_reward} is optimized across \emph{all} tasks $i$, term \circled{2} updates the prior towards the `average' posterior.
+It also regularizes each posterior towards this prior.
+This enforces similarity between option posteriors across tasks.
+Importantly, it also encourages the \emph{master} policy to pick the most \emph{specialized} option that still maximizes the return, i.e the option for which the posteriors $q_{\phi_i}^L$ are most similar across tasks as this will minimize term \circled{2}.
+Consequently, if multiple options have learned the desired behavior, the master policy will only pick the most specialized option consistently.
+As discussed in \cref{sec:local_minima}, this allows us to escape the local optima that hard options face in multitask learning, while still having fully specialized options after training.

 Lastly, we can use \circled{3} to also encourage temporal abstraction of options.
 To do so, \emph{during option learning}, we fix the termination prior $p^T$ to a Bernoulli distribution $p^T(b) = (1-\alpha)^b \alpha^{1-b}$.
 Choosing a large $\alpha$ encourages prolonged execution of one option, but allows switching whenever necessary.
-This is also similar to deliberation costs \citep{harb2017waiting} but with a more flexible cost model.
+This is similar to deliberation costs \citep{harb2017waiting} but with a more flexible cost model.

-Additionally, we can still distill a termination prior $p^T_\theta$ which can be used on future tasks.
+We can still distill a termination prior $p^T_\theta$ which can be used on future tasks.
 Instead of learning $p^T_\theta$ by minimizing the KL against the posterior termination policies, we can get more decisive terminations by minimizing